-Any stocks will do really….
-Because again, we don’t care if they go up or down… but there are a few I’ve found to be very reliable.
+Any stocks will do, really... because, again, we don’t care whether they go up or down.
+But there are a few I’ve found to be very reliable.

-And I can give you my 5 favorite stocks to use, ones I consider to be the best for producing W and M patterns.
+And I can give you my 5 favorite stocks to use, the ones I consider to be the best for producing “W” and “M” patterns.

 Or you can pick the 5 stocks you like most.

-Or you can do both….
+Or you can do both...
 Track my favorite stocks and yours as well.

-But whichever ones you choose…….
+But whichever ones you choose...
 You simply enter the 5 stocks into the ProfitSight service.

 And from there, the software takes over.

-The Easiest Way to Make Consistent Money on Stock Flips
+The Easiest Way to Track Stock Flips

 What it does is scan your stocks all day long when the markets are open.

-It is programmed to identify the moment a stock “flips” when a W or M pattern appears.
+It is programmed to identify the moment a stock flips... that is, when a “W” or “M” pattern appears.

 Then it sends you an alert.

-And you can follow the instructions to make the trade and profit.
+And you can use this to trade stock flips on your own.

 Let me give you an example.

-In March we had ProfitSight start tracking kDraftkings.
+In March, we had ProfitSight start tracking DraftKings.

-And on March 27 at about 1 pm, it alerted us to exactly what we look for.
+And on March 27 at about 1 p.m., it alerted us to exactly what we look for.

-A perfect W pattern had formed.
+A perfect “W” pattern had formed.